GermanBrainRot/Project-Galileo/README.md

 Non-interaction!
 We are talking about a situation when an interaction *could have* happened, but didn't.
 This means precisely that our two observers were *not* in a configuration where an interaction took place.
 This is a *negative* constraint, a *recorded fact* in the book of the universe that all subsequent observations must be compatible with.

 Further philosophical note of caution: saying that the observers were *not* in an interacting configuration is *not* the same as saying that they were in a non-interacting one.
 Those configurations are more about book-keeping.

+Closing observation for this section: this is precisely the mathematical realization of "what is globally true must be true in each perspective".
+The global picture re-emerges \textit{from} perspectives: we have to marginalize our way to a perspective where applying the Born rule even becomes meaningful, then we have to Kraus our way out - suggesting that marginalization and Kraus construction (without collapse) are in some sense inverse to each other.
+The wave function so recovered is unique up to global phase, which, according to my understanding or relativity, marks the global phase as non-physical.

 #### Why Does This Not Break Things?